exoscale/exoip/README.md

     -p string (or IF_EXOSCALE_PEERS)
         peers to communicate with (may be repeated and/or comma-separated) -G string (or IF_EXOSCALE_PEER_GROUP)
-        Security-Group to build peer list from
-    -r int (or IF_DEAD_RATIO)
+        Security-Group to use to create/maintain the list of peers -r int (or IF_DEAD_RATIO)
         Dead ratio (default 3)
     -t int (or IF_ADVERTISEMENT_INTERVAL)